Doctor-trusted hair loss treatments

 Published 06/02/2022

-Below, we’ll answer your questions about Nioxin versus Rogaine and go over the differences in detail so you can confidently choose the best product for treating hair loss.
+Below, we’ll answer key questions about Nioxin versus Rogaine and outline the differences in detail so you can confidently choose the best product to treat your personal hair loss concerns.

 Nioxin vs. Rogaine: Which is Better for Hair Loss?

 Nioxin is a haircare company that sells a wide range of products.
-It used to offer products containing minoxidil, but this line has been discontinued.
-Now, the brand primarily sells kits that can promise to help you regrow hair or support hair health.
+It used to offer products containing minoxidil, but those are discontinued.
+Now, the brand primarily sells kits and individual products to help with hair regrowth or to support hair health.

-“The results of clinical studies published so far seem promising; however, the majority of the studies of caffeine-based hair loss products offer a very low level of evidence due to considerable flaws in study designs.”
+Caffeine, for example, may provide an undeniable jolt in the form of your morning coffee.
+But in your shampoo?
+There’s potential, but it’s not so conclusive, according 2025 narrative review examining caffeine-infused hair products.
+“The results of clinical studies published so far seem promising; however, the majority of the studies of caffeine-based hair loss products offer a very low level of evidence due to considerable flaws in study designs,” the research authors write.

-In Nioxin’s “Real Results” section of the Nioxin system kits, it says that 85 percent of people noticed thickening in their hair.
+Nioxin claims that 85 percent of people notice thickening of their hair after using one of the kits.
 However, there’s no link to the methodology or information on how this survey was conducted.

 Is Nioxin Good for Hair Loss or Thinning Hair?

-The evidence to support that Nioxin’s current product lines will increase hair growth or reduce hair shedding is lacking.
+Evidence to support the notion that Nioxin’s current product lines can help hair growth or reduce hair shedding is lacking.
 Some products contain ingredients that may support your hair’s overall health, such as oils to help keep it moisturized or caffeine to stimulate blood flow to the scalp.
+But those products often aren’t proven to reverse hair loss, for example.

 Now, minoxidil is used to treat various types of hair loss, including: